-Ampleforth Abbey is home to a Benedictine community of monks who welcome visitors into the Abbey for services, and to explore the extensive and stunning Abbey grounds.
+Ampleforth Abbey is home to a community of Benedictine monks who welcome visitors into the Abbey for services, and to explore the extensive and stunning Abbey grounds.
 Entry is free.

 History & Heritage